 - Allergy flare ups

-Vick’s is one of the most well known humidifier manufacturers.
+Vicks is one of the most well known humidifier manufacturers.
 They have a strong line up of humidifiers that are useful for any of the reasons we listed above.
-We have included a functional search bar in the ad below.
-It has been prefilled with a search term to show products relevant to the content on this page.
+Click any of the links below to be taken to the product listing on Amazon.

 People use nebulizers to deliver inhaled medications.
 The most common use for these medications is to relieve asthma symptoms.
 For small children, they are much easier to use than pocket sized inhalers.
 Another advantage they can have over the pocket sized inhalers is that they can deliver more than one medicine at a time.
 Adults with very severe asthma may use nebulizers as well.

 There is not an exhaustive list of uses for nebulizers.
 They are used to turn liquid medicines into a vapor you can inhale.
 That’s it!